Learn how the Agreeableness personality dimension is defined, how it influences behavior and relationships, and how it can be tested and measured

 Less agreeable (or more demanding) people are more strongly motivated to pursue personal goals over positive relations with others, in doing so, are more willing to create conflict and disagreement, attempt to impose their will on others, and display or express negative emotions to others.

 Agreeableness is one of the core personality dimensions measured by any of the Big Five assessments available at TraitLab.
-Take a free assessment right now to learn where you score on Agreeableness compared to others.
+Try the free Big Five test to learn where you score on Agreeableness compared to others.

 What does it mean to “maintain positive relationships” with others?
 One helpful way to think about Agreeableness is as a combination of two distinct aspects: Politeness and Compassion.2